-Surgery is the main treatment option for most melanomas, and usually cures early stage melanomas.
+Surgery is the main treatment option for most melanomas, and usually cures early-stage melanomas.

 Wide excision differs from an excisional biopsy.
 The margins are wider because the diagnosis is already known.
 The recommended margins vary depending on the thickness of the tumor.
 Thicker tumors need larger margins (both at the edges and in the depth of the excision).

-These margins might need to be altered based on where the melanoma is on the body and other factors.
+The margins can also vary based on where the melanoma is on the body and other factors.
 For example, if the melanoma is on the face, the margins may be smaller to avoid large scars or other problems.
-Smaller margins may increase the risk of the cancer coming back, so be sure to discuss the options with your doctor.
+Smaller margins might increase the risk of the cancer coming back, so be sure to discuss the options with your doctor.

-Mohs surgery: In some situations, the surgeon may use Mohs surgery.
-This type of surgery is used more often for some other types of skin cancer, but not all doctors agree on using it for melanoma.
+Mohs surgery is done by a specially trained dermatologist or surgeon.
 In this procedure, the skin (including the melanoma) is removed in very thin layers.
-Each layer is then viewed under a microscope for cancer cells.
+Each layer is then looked at with a microscope.
 If cancer cells are seen, the surgeon removes another layer of skin.
 The operation continues until a layer shows no signs of cancer.
 In theory, this allows the surgeon to remove the cancer while saving as much of the surrounding normal skin as possible.

-Amputation: If the melanoma is on a finger or toe and has grown deeply, part or all of that digit might need to be amputated.
+In uncommon situations where the melanoma is on a finger or toe and has grown deeply, part or all of that digit might need to be amputated.